calypsonet/keyple-website/content/docs/developer-guide/develop-plugin.md

 {{< figure library="true" src="plugin-development/class/Plugin_Class_Full.png" title="" >}}

 ## Steps
-Plugi'sn development relies on 3 main steps, each one consists in implementing a few set of abstract classes and interfaces of plugin package from Keyple Core API:
+Plugin's development relies on 3 main steps, each one consists in implementing a few set of abstract classes and interfaces of plugin package from Keyple Core API:
 1. Import Keyple dependency
 1. Implement a Keyple Reader